ich-youness/Investment-Banking-AI-OS/Backend/Modules/CompanyValuation/README.md

 - Deterministic calculators for auditability and repeatability
 - Heuristic confidence scores based on data completeness and method robustness
 - Graceful fallbacks if some fields are missing (e.g., blanket liquidation discount)
+- Peer discovery uses semantic search to complement financial comps when structured comps are scarce

 ---